Do you have dark roots that are driving you crazy?

 Now you have your roots done, it is always a great idea to refresh the ends.
 Purple/Silver shampoos are perfect for this!!

-They work by neutralizing out any brassy tones in the hair, leaving it looking fresh.
+They work by neutralizing any brassy tones in the hair, leaving it looking fresh.

-My favorite is the Fanola No Yellow Shampoo as it gives a beautiful finish to the hair, leaving it feeling smooth and soft.
+My favourite is the Fanola No Yellow Shampoo as it gives a beautiful finish to the hair, leaving it feeling smooth and soft.

-I always recommend to only use this if you feel your hair needs it.
+I always recommend only using this if you feel your hair needs it.
 Here are a few key tips for using this shampoo:

 How to use: